0xDexe/HealthTap/README.md

 # HealthTap
 Personalized Workout Tracker for Android

-> HealthTap is an interactive workout journal which helps you track your progress
+> HealthTap is an interactive workout journal which helps you track your Body Weight and Body Fat Percentage.

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]